 BAT Agrar & Co.
 KG

-Product Designer, UX/UI, UX Researcher
+Product Designer, UX/UI

 DURATION